stevedonovan/winapi/readme.md

 An entertaining way to automate some programs is to send virtual keystrokes to them.
 The function @{send_to_window} sends characters to the current foreground window:

-    > winapi.send_input '= 20 + 10\n'
+    > winapi.send_to_window '= 20 + 10\n'
     > = 20 + 10
     30

 After launching a window, you can make it the foreground window and send it text:

-    winapi.shell_exec(nil,'notepad')
-    winapi.sleep(100)
+    P = winapi.spawn_process 'notepad'
+    P:wait_for_input_idle()
-    notew = winapi.find_window_match 'Untitled'
+    w = winapi.find_window_match 'Untitled'
-    notew:set_foreground()
-    winapi.send_input 'Hello World!'
+    w:show()
+    w:set_foreground()
+    winapi.send_to_window 'hello dammit'

-The little sleep is important: it gives the other process a chance to get going, and to create a new window which we can promote.
+Waiting on the process is important: it gives the other process a chance to get going, and to create a new window which we can promote.

+## Working with Text Encoding

+Lua has internally no concept of text encoding; strings are sequences of bytes.
+This means that the string functions cannot generally give you the correct length of a UTF-8 encoded string, for instance.
+Internally, Windows uses UTF-16 and winapi gives you several options for passing and getting lua strings from Windows.

 An important point is that you can choose to use UTF-8 encoding with winapi.
 This little program shows how: